My Mother the Car: Release

 In the United Kingdom, the series debuted on ITV on 8 November 1965.

 Ownership status

 The show's owner is Metro-Goldwyn-Mayer (now part of Amazon MGM Studios), which bought United Artists in 1981.

 Home media

 TGG Direct released a DVD box set of the series on 12 November 2013.
 It contains the 30 episodes that aired, but not the unaired pilot.
 The laugh track was removed for the DVD set.

-All 30 episodes were available for viewing on Hulu.
+All 30 episodes were available on Hulu.
 The show is also available on MGM's YouTube channel.

 Syndication

 Antenna TV began airing episodes of the show on September 19, 2015.